 Third, prophets are essential.
 We need people who are willing to say the hard things – pointing out where good intentions have gone awry and reminding where we need to do better.
 A real prophet isn’t just a critic – she believes in the mission, wants to see things set right, and is willing to help with that, too.

 Forth, naysayers will always have something to say.
 Unlike a prophet, a naysayer takes pleasure in pointing out flaws.
-He’s just as happy to see the mission fail as succeed, and he has no intent to help beyond criticism.
-Given the brokenness of our world, the naysayer will always have some error to point out.
-And along the way he feels morally superior because they didn’t make the mistakes the do-er made.
+He has no intent to help beyond criticism, and deep down, he’s often as happy to see the mission fail as succeed.
+As the naysayer catalogues others’ failings, he feels morally superior because he didn’t make the mistakes the do-er made.
 But for all his smugness, he’ll almost certainly end his life with a small heart and shriveled soul.

 So if you’re thinking of coming near to broken places, getting involved with hurting people…be warned.
 The costs will often be higher and the results less complete than you may have imagined at the start.